MarcosJSP/Branch-Bound-GPS/README.md

-## Some examples of finding a path between [Origin-Destination], for a Romania graph, using the algorithms listed above:
+## Some examples of finding a path between [Origin-Destination], for the following Romania graph, using the algorithms listed above:

 ![Romanian graph](https://i1.wp.com/aiandgames.com/wp-content/uploads/2015/12/romania-graph.png?fit=892%2C588&ssl=1)